sh3866/multiscale-timeseries-forecast/README.md

 1. **Structured Corruption:** Moving average provides a semantically meaningful corruption path - from trends to details - unlike random Gaussian noise.

-2. **Mean-Aware Initialization:** Starting from the last observation provides a reasonable estimate of the signal's central tendency, which the model then refines by adding temporal variations.
+2. **Delta-Based Drift Correction:** The key innovation is subtracting a linearly interpolated drift term $\alpha \cdot \boldsymbol{\delta}$ from the smoothed signal.
+This anchors the diffusion process at $\alpha=1$ to the last observation (which is known at inference time) rather than the unknown future mean.
+The model learns to progressively add the delta back during denoising, effectively predicting the deviation from the last observation.

+3. **Known Starting Point:** At inference time, we initialize from the last observation $\mathbf{x}_{T_{in}}$ and denoise toward the target.
+This is possible because the drift correction ensures that the corrupted signal at $\alpha=1$ equals the last observation, eliminating the need to know the future mean.

-3. **Step-wise Supervision:** Training with intermediate targets at each alpha level provides dense supervision, improving gradient flow and convergence.
+4. **Step-wise Supervision:** Training with intermediate targets at each alpha level provides dense supervision, improving gradient flow and convergence.

-4. **Cross-Attention Conditioning:** Historical context guides the denoising process through cross-attention, allowing the model to leverage temporal patterns from the past.
+5. **Cross-Attention Conditioning:** Historical context guides the denoising process through cross-attention, allowing the model to leverage temporal patterns from the past.

 ## Model Configuration